 - Paper towels or coffee filters – either one will work, you just need something that will stay moist.

 - Container with a lid – plastic egg cartons or muffin containers work well for this.
 You could also use clam shell type containers that berries come in.
 If you don’t have any containers, zippered bags will work too.
 The container doesn’t have to be clear, but with a clear container you can easily see what’s going on with the seeds.
+If you don’t have any containers, you can use zip lock bags, just be sure not to wrap the seeds in the paper towel or the roots might grow into the towel.

 - Labels and markers – You’ll need a way to label the seeds.
 If you’re using egg cartons or muffin containers you can put duct tape on each compartment to label what seed is in it.
 If you’re using clam shell containers that don’t have compartments, you can make a “map” on the lid.
 A permanent marker won’t wash away so that’s a good choice too.